Station Eleven: Plot summary

-Unbeknownst to Kirsten, Station Eleven is an unpublished passion project by Arthur's first wife, Miranda.
-Fourteen years before the collapse of civilization, Miranda left an abusive relationship and married Arthur, a friend from her hometown in coastal British Columbia who has since become famous.
-As Arthur's fame as an actor hit its peak, Miranda realized he was having an affair with the woman who would become his second wife, Elizabeth.
-The night that Miranda discovers the affair, she walks out of her home and asks a paparazzo outside if he has a cigarette.
-The paparazzo turns out to be Jeevan.
-Years later, when Jeevan is trying to reinvent himself as an entertainment journalist, Arthur gives him an exclusive interview; he is leaving Elizabeth and their young son, Tyler, to be with another woman.
+Unbeknownst to Kirsten, Station Eleven is an unpublished passion project by Arthur's first wife Miranda Carroll.
+Fourteen years before the collapse of civilization, Miranda left an abusive boyfriend and married Arthur, a friend from her hometown in coastal British Columbia who has since become a famous actor.
+As Arthur's fame hit its peak, Miranda realized he was having an affair with the woman who would become his second wife, actress Elizabeth Colton.
+The night that Miranda discovers the affair, she walks out of her home and asks a paparazzo outside if he has a cigarette; the paparazzo is Jeevan.
+Years later, when Jeevan is trying to reinvent himself as an entertainment journalist, Arthur gives him an exclusive interview, telling Jeevan that he is leaving Elizabeth and their young son Tyler to be with another woman.
 Jeevan reflects on this while he and Frank are quarantining in Frank's apartment.
-After weeks, they realize that no one is coming to save them.
-Frank, who is paraplegic, dies by suicide to spare Jeevan from feeling responsible for him.
-Jeevan embarks on a journey south, and after many years, finds a new settlement where he marries and becomes the town doctor.
+After many weeks, they realize that no one is coming to save them.
+Frank, who is paraplegic, kills himself to spare Jeevan from feeling responsible for him.
+Jeevan embarks on a journey south, and after many years, finds a new settlement in Virginia, where he marries and becomes the town doctor.

-In Year Zero, one of Arthur's friends, Clark, informs Elizabeth that Arthur is dead.
-Clark, Elizabeth and Tyler happen to be on the same flight from New York City to Toronto to attend Arthur's funeral, until it is grounded at the Severn City Airport due to the pandemic.
-The passengers, having nowhere to go, create a settlement in the airport, and Clark becomes the "curator" of the Museum of Civilization, where he gathers artifacts such as iPhones and laptop computers.
+In Year Zero, Arthur's best friend, Clark Thompson, informs Elizabeth that Arthur is dead.
+Clark, Elizabeth, and Tyler happen to board the same flight from New York City to Toronto to attend Arthur's funeral, but it is grounded at the Severn City Airport due to the pandemic.
+The passengers, having nowhere to go, create a settlement in the airport, and Clark becomes the "curator" of the Museum of Civilization, where he gathers artifacts from the old world such as iPhones and laptop computers.
 While most of the airport survivors adapt to their new life, Elizabeth and Tyler embrace religious zealotry, believing that the pandemic happened for a reason and spared those who were good.
 After two years, they leave with a religious cult.